Theme

 The defaultVariants property specifies the default values for each variant.
 It determines how a component looks and behaves when no prop is provided.
 These default values can be customized in your app.config.ts to adjust the standard appearance of components throughout your application.

-Customize components
+Customize theme

 You have multiple ways to customize the appearance of Nuxt UI components, you can do it for all components at once or on a per-component basis.